GrACE: Generation using Associated Code Edits: Experiments Results

-\emph{\textbf{\cpo dataset:}} The \cpo dataset~\cite{c3po} was created by scraping all {\em{commits}} in 53 most popular C\# GitHub repositories.
+\paraheader{\cpo dataset} The \cpo dataset~\cite{c3po} was created by scraping all {\em{commits}} in 53 most popular C\# GitHub repositories.
 Each edit in a commit would create a single example, and the edits, if any, on the 10 lines above and 10 lines below the edit would make up the associated edits.
 The task is to predict the code after an edit is performed, given the code before the edit and the associated edits.
 Thus, the \cpo dataset is an instance of the associated code update task, where \emph{spatial locality} is used to define associations between edits.
 Note that the \cpo paper refers to these edits as {\em{contextual edits}} which translate to {\em{edits with spatial associations}} in our work.

 The \cpo dataset was further filtered by its creators into a {\em{filtered \cpo dataset}} by removing ``simple'' benchmarks (e.g. those containing only deletion or renaming).
-Further, if a target edit involved any insertion of \emph{new code}, then it was removed too -- the \cpo approach did not handle such benchmarks.
+Further, they removed all benchmarks where the target edit involved insertion of \emph{new code} as their approach cannot handle those.
 The filtered set was further partitioned into train, validation, and test benchmarks, containing respectively 39.5K, 4.4K, and 5.9K benchmarks; see Table~\ref{tab:datasets}.
 We used the same partitions in our evaluation.